esphome/esphome-docs/components/wifi.rst

   - **dns2** (*Optional*, IPv4 address): The backup DNS server to use.

 - **use_address** (*Optional*, string): Manually override what address to use to connect to the ESP.
 Defaults to auto-generated value.
-Example, if you have changed your static IP and want to flash OTA to the prior configured IP address.
+Example, if you have changed your static IP and want to flash OTA to the previusly configured IP address.

 - **ap** (*Optional*): Enable an access point mode on the node.

   - **ssid** (*Required*, string): The name of the access point to create.